Tucson Citizen

-The Tucson Citizen was a daily newspaper in Tucson, Arizona.
-It was founded by Richard C. McCormick with John Wasson as publisher and editor on October 15, 1870, as the Arizona Citizen.
+The Tucson Citizen was a daily newspaper published in Tucson, Arizona, from 1870 to 2009.
+At the time of its closure, the Citizen was the oldest continuously published newspaper in the state.

-When it ceased printing on May 16, 2009, the daily circulation was approximately 17,000, down from a high of 60,000 in the 1960s.
-The Citizen published as Tucson's afternoon paper, six days per week (except Sunday, when only the Arizona Daily Star (Tucson's morning paper during the week) was published as part of the two papers' joint operating agreement).
+The Citizen published as Tucson's afternoon paper, six days per week except Sunday, when only the morning Arizona Daily Star was published as part of the two papers' joint operating agreement.

-The Tucson Citizen was the oldest continuously published newspaper in Arizona at the time it ceased publication.

 History

-Founder Richard C. McCormick had originally been the owner of the Arizonan.
-However, when the editor of the Arizonan refused to support McCormick's re-election as congressional delegate for the territory of Arizona, McCormick took the press and started the Arizona Citizen with Wasson.
+On October 15, 1870, publisher Richard C. McCormick with editor John Wasson published the first edition of the Arizona Citizen.
+McCormick had originally been the owner of the Arizonan.
+However, when the editor of the Arizonan refused to support McCormick's re-election as congressional delegate for the territory of Arizona, McCormick took the press and started the Citizen with Wasson.
 During the mid-1880s, the newspaper was known as the Tucson Weekly Citizen.
 Allan Brown Jaynes was owner, manager and editor of the Tucson Citizen between 1901 and 1920.
 He was very involved in the statehood of Arizona and is in the Arizona Newspaper Hall of Fame.
-William A. Small, his wife, and William H. Johnson invested in the newspaper in the late 1930s after the death of owner Frank Harris Hitchcock.
-Johnson sold his share to Small in 1964, and Small turned control over to his son, William A. Small Jr. in 1966 when he retired.

-In 1976, the Citizen was sold to Gannett Company, Inc.

-Editor and Publisher Michael Chihak retired from the Citizen and Gannett on July 3, 2008.
-Senior Editor Jennifer Boice and Editorial Editor Mark Kimble co-filled the position in the interim, until the end of publication.
+In 1935, owner Frank Harris Hitchcock died.
+His estate then sold the paper to William H. Johnson and William A. Small.
+In 1958, Johnson sold out to Small, who retired in 1966 and was succeeded by his son, William A. Small Jr. In 1976, Gannett acquired the Citizen from the Small family for $30 million in company stock.

-In January 2009, the Gannett Company, owner of the paper since the mid-1970s, announced it would close the Citizen by March 21 if a buyer were not found, though on March 17, 2009, Gannett announced the paper would remain open past that closing date because it was in negotiations with two potential buyers.
+In January 2009, Gannett announced it would close the Citizen by March 21 if a buyer were not found, though on March 17, 2009, Gannett announced the paper would remain open past that closing date because it was in negotiations with two potential buyers.
 However, those negotiations did not bear fruit, and on May 15, 2009, Gannett announced that the final print edition would appear the following day, and that the Citizen would thereafter be an Internet publication.
 The last print edition was delivered on May 16, 2009.

-Gannett's attempted sale and closure of the Citizen was the subject of an investigation by the U.S. Justice Department and court action by Arizona Attorney General Terry Goddard.
+When it ceased printing, the daily circulation was approximately 17,000, down from a high of 60,000 in the 1960s.